For the comfort, welfare, and safety of both cats and trappers, CAT has adopted the following policies:

 Cats should not be trapped earlier than late afternoon the day before they are scheduled to be transported to a clinic for TNR or to a veterinarian for medical care.

-Traps should not be set in hot sun or in an enclosed area where temperatures may become excessively high.
+Traps should not be set in the hot sun or in an enclosed area where temperatures may become excessively high.

 Specific procedures for trappers: